The PingID SDK adapter for PingFederate contains the

 As an example, the admin can map the

 pingid.sdk.status attribute to any access token attribute.
 Once the

 pingid.sdk.status attribute is mapped, it is added to the access token.

 pingid.sdk.status contains the following data:

-The authenticating device type (SMS, email, mobile etc.).
+The authenticating device type (SMS, voice, email, mobile etc.).

 Whether the end user accessed via the web or the mobile application.

 Status information which may result in reduced permission for the user.